Updated: February 6th, 2022

 Alternatives to the gondola

 The gondola isn’t the only way to climb the mountain.
 There is also a road that leads up the mountain to the top gondola station, which is new and cleaned regularly.
 This opens up a few alternative ways to get to the slopes.
-Keep in mind that parking space up top is very limited and is a nightmare to navigate and find a spot.
+Keep in mind that parking space up at the top is very limited and is sometimes a nightmare to navigate and find a spot.
 The police even stop cars from going up if things get too bad.
 You could easily find yourself spending more time finding a parking spot, than just waiting for the gondola.
-Right next to the line for the gondola, you can find another, smaller line.
-This one is for the free buses that take guests to the top.
-The queue for the bus line moves faster, but the buses themselves are a little slow to get to the top because of traffic.
-They will drop you off at Bunderishka Poliana (the upper gondola station), but are only available for people, who already have a valid lift pass.
-At the peak of the day, they aren’t much faster than waiting for the gondola, as traffic on the mountain road will slow them down.

 Most hotels offer shuttles which are free to the bottom lift station.
 But some also offer paid transport to the top station.
 Ask at your hotel’s reception if this option is available.
 Other people use a taxi to get to the top gondola station.
 You can even make a deal with the driver to drive you up every day and bargain a discount.
 Finding a taxi after 9:00 can be hard, next to impossible.
 For those of you with a car, there is a big chance that you won’t be able to make it up if you leave too late.

 If you’re attending ski school, it’s good to be at the top gondola station 10-15 minutes before it starts.
-Previous years, ski school participants of Ulen could use the VIP lane, but it is all down to the staff at the lift station and definitely not something you can rely on.
 If you don’t want to miss your lessons, make sure to be up as early as possible, although this might mean to wait for a while before the lessons start.
 If you are at the bottom gondola station at 9AM, you will surely wont make it in time for ski school, which normally starts at 10AM.
 Most ski schools don’t offer refunds for no shows.

 Skiing in the crowds